Ben Schrader Jr.

 We Suffered Together

-Ben Schrader remembered before going up on the hill, they would stop over at the kitchen and pick up whole raw onions and potatoes.
-He remembered while cooking the C-Ration that contained some form of meat, they would eat the whole onion raw and potato uncooked to add flavor.
-Koreans would have double rations so that they could share with the American military and the meals consisted of rice with fish.
+Ben Schrader remembers before going up on the hill, they would stop over at the kitchen and pick up whole raw onions and potatoes.
+He remembers while cooking C-rations they would eat the raw onions and potatoes uncooked to add flavor.
+He notes the Koreans would have double rations of two handfuls of rice with fish.
+He explains the Koreans were so thankful for the war assistance they would offer to share their rations with American soldiers.

 Share YouTube: